sitrox/schemacop/README_V3.md

 ## External schemas

-Finally, Schemacop features the possibility to specify schemas in seperate files.
+Finally, Schemacop features the possibility to specify schemas in separate files.
 This is especially useful is you have schemas in your application which are used multiple times throughout the application.